-  - Users refers to the users of the App Manager, and does not include end-users.
+- Users refers to the users of the App Manager and does not include end-users.

-  - Administrators refers to the users of the App Manager who manage other App Manager users (have add/change/delete user permissions).
+- Administrators refers to the users of the App Manager who manage other App Manager users (can add/change/delete user permissions).
 Administrators also work together with Ex Libris to create the initial campusM installation and link the App Manager to existing institution backend servers, such as LDAP.

 Customizing End-User Access to Services

-  - Multiple apps are typically not necessary, but are sometimes used for branding or marketing purposes.
+- Multiple apps are typically not necessary but are sometimes used for branding or marketing purposes.
 You can create one app for students and one app for alumni, for example, or one app for registration day and another for year-round usage.
 The services provided by each app can be tailored to the end-users of that app.

 - Several options are provided for end-user authentication to the app itself, including requiring registration, creating lists of authorized end-users, and authentication by LDAP or another backend server.
 Authentication types are assigned to a profile group.
 When registration is required, end-users register for the app on their first use.

 - Profiles (also known as app profiles) provide a means of grouping end-users into types, such as first year or graduate students, staff, and so forth.
 You can tailor the app interface and enable services for specific profiles.
 An end-user associated with multiple profiles in a profile group can switch between them in the app, seeing different services based on the selected profile.
 Profiles are grouped into profile groups.
 When the end-user accesses the app, he or she selects the relevant profile group.
 After logging in, the end-user has access to only the profiles in that profile group (that are authorized for that end-user).

 You can configure entirely different branding for each profile so that the app looks and feels different for end-users logged in to that profile.